-- A letter of explanation: This letter is to help the visa officer understand you and your goals.
+- A letter of explanation or statement of purpose: This letter is to help the visa officer understand you and your goals.
 It explains why you want to study in Canada, how the program will help further your career goals, and helps convince the officer that you understand your responsibilities as a student.

 - A certificat d’acceptation du Quebec (CAQ): If you want to study in Quebec, you need a certificat d’acceptation du Québec (CAQ) issued by the Gouvernement du Québec.
 Your school can give you all the details on how to apply for the CAQ.

 - A custodian declaration (minors only): If you are a minor studying in Canada, you will require a custodian, and must include the Custodianship Declaration form with your application.
 It has two pages that must be notarized (certified by a notary) and then included with your study permit application.

 - Other documents: All documents indicated and specified on the document checklist by your local visa office must be included in the application.

 You will need to have secure accommodation set up for you when you arrive at university.
 Finding somewhere affordable and close to your school can be difficult if you have never been to the area before, but there are many ways to reach out for accommodation.
 You should start planning your accommodation as soon as you have been accepted to university.

 Tip: Your first point of contact for accommodation should be your school’s international students office or website for information specific to your school or region.

 1. On-campus student residences: Most post-secondary schools provide some type of student residences on-campus equipped with basic furniture.
 This is a great option for first-year and second-year students who want to be within walking distance of their classes.
 Many on-campus housing options include a shared dining hall with a paid meal plan.
 On-campus housing has high demand at some universities, so make sure you apply for residence early.